-Students celebrants are welcome to join our celebrations network!
+Students celebrants are welcome to join our celebrants network!

 For $40 pa, you will have access to articles and forums to assist with your celebrant student assignments.

-The Celebrants Network Inc is a community non-profit association to encourage and support you via our website and promote a wide range of ceremonies and celebrations to our communities, so TCN celebrants can all work more effectively and productively.
+The Celebrants Network Inc is a non-profit association to encourage and support you via our website and promote a wide range of ceremonies and celebrations to our communities, so our celebrants can all work more effectively and productively.